eNMS-automation/eNMS/docs/source/automation/servicetypes/netconf_ncclient.md

 - `Commit`: Commit now? (or make more changes).

-- `Unlock target`: Valid only for Edit Config Mode.
+- `Unlock target`: Locking prevents other users or applications from changing the candidate configuration until the lock is released with the Unlock option.

 - `Error option`: